 Decent dog booties tend to be expensive, but they’ll also protect those paws from ice and road salt in the winter.
 Dog socks don’t provide as much protection, but they’re cheaper and more lightweight.

 Some swear by Pawz from Top Paw, disposable rubber socks that look like balloons.
 You could also try Paw Savers disposable, stick-on paw pad protectors.

 Most boots, shoes and socks are difficult for your dog to adjust to, at first.
 It’s easier for your dog to learn to wear them by walking around outside, as they could be too slippery to comfortably use inside the house.

 Many dog owners use a paw wax product like Musher’s Secret or Espree Paw Balm to work as a protective layer between the dog’s paws and the hot pavement.
 You’ll need to take your time to absorb the wax into the paw, then make sure a thick, protective layer covers each toe.

 Safe Summer Walks Are a Priority at Ready Pet Go!

 Need help making sure your dog gets plenty of walkies this summer?
 The professional dog walkers at Ready Pet Go are happy to lend a hand.
-Get in touch with us to learn more about our services for pet parents in Frederick, Maryland and surrounding areas.
+Get in touch with us to learn more about our services for pet parents in Westminster, Maryland and surrounding areas.